Skip Navigation

 Return to main MCHbest page >>

-Overview.
-Health care entities are often governed by boards that are charged with setting the organization’s strategic direction; board decisions help determine organizational policy, shape patient services, and ultimately, affect patient outcomes.
-Governing boards are generally comprised of a variety of community partners and can include consumer representatives, who are usually patients of the organization.
-Consumers may also be integrated into other governance activities, participate in projects to develop and disseminate consumer-friendly health and comparative quality information, or take part in health care system redesign efforts.[1]
-Patient advisory councils (PACs), also known as patient and family advisory councils (PFACs), made up of patients, family members, health care providers, and administrative staff can carry out these governance activities as well, in settings including hospitals, primary care practices, and community health centers.[2, 3] Consumer roles may be long-term commitments such as reviewing current services or potential change initiatives, or short-term engagements to provide feedback or preferences on discrete questions.[4]
+Overview. healthcare entities are often governed by boards that are charged with setting the organization’s strategic direction; board decisions help determine organizational policy, shape patient services, and ultimately, affect patient outcomes.
+Governing boards are generally comprised of a variety of stakeholders and can include consumer representatives, who are usually patients of the organization.
+Consumers may also be integrated into other governance activities, participate in projects to develop and disseminate consumer-friendly health and comparative quality information, or take part in healthcare system redesign efforts.[1]
+Patient advisory councils.
+(PACs), also known as patient and family advisory councils.
+(PFACs), made up of patients, family members, healthcare providers, and administrative staff can carry out these governance activities as well, in settings including hospitals, primary care practices, and community health centers.[2, 3] Consumer roles may be long-term commitments such as reviewing current services or potential change initiatives, or short-term engagements to provide feedback or preferences on discrete questions.[4]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):